restic/restic/doc/Design.md

 with, the computed MAC will not match the last 16 bytes of the data, and restic exits with an error.
 Otherwise, the data is decrypted with the encryption key derived from `scrypt`.
-This yields a JSON document which contains the master signing and encryption keys for this repository, encoded in Base64.
+This yields a JSON document which contains the master signing and encryption keys for this repository (encoded in Base64) and the polynomial that is used for CDC.
 The command `restic cat masterkey` can be used as follows to decrypt and pretty-print the master key:

     $ restic -r /tmp/restic-repo cat masterkey
     {